-Keynote speakers included experts in Indigenous health and medical education from Australia, New Zealand and Hawai’i.
+Keynote speakers (listed in the program) included experts in Indigenous health and medical education from Australia, New Zealand and Hawai’i.

 The LIMElight Awards, which acknowledge and celebrate the many successes in the field, were presented at LIME Connecrion IV and a number of student and community bursaries for Indigenous delegates were offered to support broad participation.

 The awards were presented to the following recipients:

 |Leading innovation in curriculum implementation||Dr Rhys Jones, The University of Auckland|